ExtcanaRy/PYRW-Docs/en/docs/Listener.md

 ## onInputText

-Can the player input text listener intercept: is the return data.
+Player input text listener
+Can intercept: yes
+Return data:

 * msg - the input text
 * player - the player

 ## onCommandBlockUpdate

-Can the player update the command block listener intercept: Yes or No.
+Player update command block listener
+Can intercept: Yes
+Return data:

-* player - the player
+* player - player
 * cmd - the new command that will be updated
-* mode - command block mode
+* mode - command cube mode
 * condition - if there is a condition
 * redstone - whether to redstone or not
 * output - last output